-5 Things You Didn't Know About Grace Kelly
+5 Surprising Facts About Grace Kelly

 When Grace Kelly was born in the East Falls neighborhood of Philadelphia in 1929 to Margaret and Jack Kelly, her athletic pedigree was formidable.
 Jack Kelly, who ran a wildly successful brick company, was also one of the finest rowers ever to dip his oars in the Schuylkill River.
 He wasn't just a local phenom, though; Jack had three Olympic gold medals in sculling to his credit.
 He picked up single and double scull gold at the 1920 Games in Antwerp and then defended his double scull gold with his cousin Paul Costello in Paris in 1924.
 To underscore just how great he was, Jack Kelly is the only rower in the U.S. Olympic Hall of Fame.

 Kelly's mother, Margaret, was no slouch, either.
 She had been a world-beater as a collegiate swimmer at Temple and then became a physical education instructor at the University of Pennsylvania, where she became the Ivy League school's first-ever women's sports coach after she organized a basketball squad.

 One of Kelly's three siblings, John Jr., was a formidable athlete in his own right; he rowed in the 1948, 1952, 1956, and 1960 Olympics, picking up a single sculls bronze in Melbourne in 1956.
 John Jr. gave the medal to his sister Grace as a wedding gift.

 2. Grace Kelly turned down at least one iconic role.